tf4482/acst-dl/README.md

     └── 2025-08-07-030501222333_ep-12_32758bac.mp3
 ```

-- Filenames are prefixed with a high-resolution timestamp in the format `YYYY-MM-DD-HHMMSSSSSS` (microseconds).
+- Filenames are prefixed with a high-resolution timestamp in the format `YYYY-MM-DD-HHMMSSSSSS` (microseconds)
-- MP3 downloads per page are initiated in reverse order of appearance (last-found first).
+- MP3 downloads per page are initiated in reverse order of appearance (last-found first)

-Note: If another file like `episode-001_43e4489f.mp3` (or with a timestamp prefix) is already present in `Podcast Name 1/`, any new URL that hashes to `43e4489f` will be skipped as a duplicate, regardless of the differing base name or timestamp.

-**Note**: Temporary content and MP3 links files are automatically cleaned up after successful downloads.
+- Files are organized into subdirectories based on podcast feed names

 ## Features in Detail